François Achille Bazaine: Assassination attempt

 On 18 April 1887, Louis Hillairaud, a French national and correspondent for the Paris newspaper Courrier de Rochelle, was paying a visit to Bazaine in Madrid.
 Bazaine's report of the incident was that "He thought, at first, that the man was an applicant for alms, like so many Frenchmen at Madrid".
 After a short conversation, Hillairaud stabbed Bazaine with a dagger (poniard), who was dangerously, though not fatally, wounded on the head.
 During the attack, Hillairaud shouted "J'ai vengé ma patrie" ("I avenged my country."), telling police later that he had come there with the intention of killing Bazaine.
 The wound was said to be "slight", and Bazaine was described as "slowly recovering" from his wound a month later.

 Personal life

-Bazaine was initially married to Maria Juaria Gregorio Tormo de la Soledad, on 12 June 1852, during his commandment of the Sidi Bel Abbès (Algeria) subdivision of the 1er R.E.L.E.
-(1851-1854).
-His first wife died while he was in Mexico, and Bazaine got engaged and married to Maria-Josefa Pedraza de la Peña y Barragán on 28 May 1865.
-Bazaine had three children, one daughter (Eugenie Bazaine) and two sons.
-His youngest son predeceased him in Cuba.
-His eldest son (Alfonse Bazaine) outlived him, becoming a noted Spanish officer.
+Bazaine became a freemason in 1834.
+That year, in Tlemcen, he married Maria-Juane de la Soledad Gregorio Tormo (born in Murcia).
+She died by suicide in 1860.
+On 28 May 1865, he married the 18 year-old Mexican woman Maria-Josefa Pedraza de la Peña y Barragán (1847-1900).

+Bazaine had four children: Maximilien (d.
+1869), François-Achille, Eugénie (1869-) and Alphonse (1870-1949), who became a noted Spanish officer.